MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Currently, you can refund payments which were executed up to 90 days in the past.
 Good news!
 We will give you an amazingly long period to refund your payments on One Platform - **365 days!**  ⚡️
 The new period will be applied only on payments which will be executed on the new platform.

-## App
+## App :iphone:

 ### Subscription space in the app

 We will be streamlining the user interface of the app to provide a more focused and efficient experience for our and your customers.
 As a result, the list of potential merchants will no longer be displayed in the app.
 However, please be assured that all active and stopped agreements will still be readily visible to the app users.

-**Recommendation:** We understand that being present in the potential agreement list can be important to you.
+:star:**Recommendation:** We understand that being present in the potential agreement list can be important to you.
 Although this feature will be going away, please know that we still value your feedback and aim to provide the best experience for our common customers.

 ### Merchant information on the agreement

 Currently, you are able to show your contact information in every agreement for your customer in agreement Info tab: Website, Customer Support, Self Service, FAQ.
 From the moment we transition to One Platform, this contact information will no longer be displayed for the user.

-🌟**Recommendation:** We understand that contact information on the agreement can be important to you and your customers.
+:star:**Recommendation:** We understand that contact information on the agreement can be important to you and your customers.
 You can always provide an agreement management URL to the user (we call it cancel-redirect in our documentation) which enables them to reach your environment from the app.
 Or you could add contact information in the agreement description, if this is necessary.

 ### Payment attachments.
 PDF generation

 Currently, you can attach extra information about payments, such as a link to an external PDF file or other environment, purchase details, or PDF file generation from purchase details.
 After reviewing this feature and its usage, we have decided to focus more on payment execution and agreement signing success rather than PDF generation capabilities.
 So, the PDF generation option will no longer be available from the moment we transition to One Platform.

-🌟**Recommendation:** We are sorry if this feature was important to you, we hope you will find other ways to send PDF documents to you customers.
+:star:**Recommendation:** We are sorry if this feature was important to you, we hope you will find other ways to send PDF documents to you customers.
 Your satisfaction is our top priority, and we are here to support you throughout this process.

 ⚙️ Tech: API endpoint:  `PUT:/api/providers/{providerId}/payments/{paymentId}/attachment`